thisisoscar/colour-swap-emergence/README.md

 # fast compiler
 Much quicker but looses quality, especially when colours are similar.
 Doesn't destroy the computer and force it to stop compiling which is good I guess.
-Saves as image_to_video.avi
+Saves as image_to_video.avi.
 Runs first

 # slow compiler
 Much longer time but higher quality, especially when colours are similar.
 Sometimes force shuts down my computer and slow it down to a halt with many images.
-Saves as video.mp4
+Saves as video.mp4.
 Runs second

+# no compiler
+alternatively, you could use something like shutter encoder.
+I'm not sure about quality but it's faster than both and has more output types.